carla-simulator/carla/Docs/core_map.md

 !!!
 Note
     Due to granularity, waypoints closer than __2cm within the same road__ will share the same `id`.

-Besides that, each waypoint also contains some information regarding the __lane__ it is contained in and its left and right __lane markings__ and a boolean to determine when it is inside a junction:
+Besides that, each waypoint also contains some information regarding the __lane__ it is contained in and its left and right __lane markings__ and a boolean to determine when it is inside a junction.

 ```py
 inside_junction = waypoint.is_junction()